 One of the core benefits of multi-channel attribution is that it provides visibility into the success of each touchpoint across the entire conversion path.
-It helps you determine which marketing channels are most successful at generating high-quality leads and allocate budget into the areas that have the potential to drive more revenue.
+Multi-channel attribution helps you determine which marketing sources are most successful at generating high-quality leads, allowing you to allocate budget into the areas that have the potential to drive more revenue.

 2. The lead goes through an email cadence, clicks a link and returns to your site to learn more about your services.

 3. Two weeks later, they visit your website using a brand search via Google organic.

 4. Shortly after they click on a retargeting ad on Facebook and convert by scheduling a meeting with your sales team.

 Single-touch attribution models assign 100% credit to a single campaign or channel.
 Typically, these attribution models assign conversion values to either the first or last channel a visitor interacted with before making a conversion.

 100% of the credit for a conversion is attributed to the very first channel that the buyer interacted with.

 If we refer to our example, we can see that the first-click model has attributed all of the credit to the Google ad that inspired the sales journey.

 100% of the credit for a conversion is attributed to the final channel that the buyer interacted with.

 In the example above, we can see that the last-click model has attributed all of the credit to the retargeting ad on Facebook.